Li-XD-Pro/AGPENet/README.md

 The dataset for training LlaMa is at [this https](https://drive.google.com/drive/folders/1iWVkn4zApUh8kYp3s1ZqCZeXNSvynE1u?usp=sharing)

 The code for using BLIP2 is at [blip2-opt-2.7b](https://huggingface.co/Salesforce/blip2-opt-2.7b)

 ## 1. Installation

     conda create -n affpose python=3.8
     conda activate affpose
     conda install pip
     pip install -r requirements.txt

 ## 2. Dataset
-Our dataset is available at [this drive folder](https://drive.google.com/drive/folders/1vDGHs3QZmmF2rGluGlqBIyCp8sPR4Yws?usp=sharing).
+The dataset is available at [this drive folder](https://drive.google.com/drive/folders/1vDGHs3QZmmF2rGluGlqBIyCp8sPR4Yws?usp=sharing).

 ## 3. Training
 Current framework supports training on a single GPU.
-Followings are the steps for training our method with configuration file ```config/detectiondiffusion.py```.
+Followings are the steps for training AGPENet with configuration file ```config/detectiondiffusion.py```.

 * In ```config/detectiondiffusion.py```, change the value of ```data_path``` to your downloaded pickle file.
 * Change other hyperparameters if needed.